Ibadan: Economy

-Ibadan is the capital city of Oyo State, the third largest state economy in Nigeria, after Lagos State and Rivers State respectively, and the second largest non-oil state economy in Nigeria after Lagos state.
+Ibadan is the capital city of Oyo State, the second largest state economy in Nigeria, after Lagos State, and also, the second largest non-oil state economy in Nigeria after Lagos state.
 With its strategic location on the railway line connecting Lagos to Kano, the city is a major centre for trade in cassava, cocoa, cotton, timber, rubber, and palm oil.
 The city and its environs is home to several industries such as Agro allied, Textile, Food processing, Health Care and Cosmetic, Tobacco processing and Cigarette manufacturing, Leatherworks and furniture making Etc. There is abundance of clay, kaolin and aquamarine in the city environs, and there are several cattle ranches, a dairy farm as well as a commercial abattoir in Ibadan.
 There are dozens of banks and Insurance firms spread out across the cityscape that service the city's millions of inhabitants.

 The main economic activities engaged in by the Ibadan populace include Agriculture, Trade, Public service employment, Factory work, Service sector/Tertiary production, Etc. The headquarters of the International Institute of Tropical Agriculture (IITA) have extensive grounds for crop and agricultural research into key tropical crops such as bananas, plantains, maize, cassava, soybean, cowpea and yam.
 According to a report, Ibadan is the 3rd cheapest Nigerian city to live in.